intel/appframework/README.md

 You can contribute to the core code by forking it and make a pull request.
 Please keep in mind we do not want to add functionality that is a one-off case.
 These are best dealt with via plugins.

+You can make changes to the following files.

+1. appframework.js
+2. css/src/*.css
+3. ui/src/appframework.ui.js
+4. plugins/*.js
+5. plugins/*.css

+Once a pull request is accepted, we will rebuild the necessary files and push them back up to github.

+# Pull Requests

+Pull requests will not be considered without the following

+1. Explination of the bug
+2. Test case that proves the current code base is failing
+3. Explination of the fix

+We will pull the code down and test it and then provide feedback.
+If everything passes, we will merge and rebuild the files.

 # Bugs